Where is it heading now? Is it thriving or flailing?

 Global Market Insights published its “F&B Industry Managers to Deal with Fresh Challenges in the Wake of COVID-19 and its Variants” study in 2022 showing that the F&B industry is very stringently governed by regulations imposed by organizations such as the Food and Drug Administration, Environmental Protection Agency, Occupational Safety and Health Administration, and Federal Trade Commission when it comes to launching healthy products.

-The increasing prices of healthy food and beverages are putting a damper on the growth of the industry per se.
+The increasing prices of better-for-you F&B CPGs are putting a damper on the growth of the industry per se.
 We want to encourage more to choose healthy and to want to be healthy, but why is supporting a healthier eating lifestyle not easy on the pocket?
 Let’s try to put a bit more context to this by zeroing in on the current economic situations across the globe.

 Global food prices have surged 65% since the beginning of the pandemic and has jumped up 12% in 2022 alone since the news of the Russian invasion of Ukraine broke, as data from the United Nations’ Food and Agriculture Organization revealed.
 The war has affected food supply chains across the globe, causing an increase in energy prices, agricultural products, fertilizers, and shipping costs, to name a few.
 Truth be told, food supply has always been problematic even prior to the pandemic and the Russia-Ukraine war.
 But how so?

 Many agricultural countries support organic, non-GMO, and natural fertilizers in their produce but it requires longer time to grow nutrient-filled but less ‘beautiful’ products.
 This takes a lot more effort to ensure that these organic, farm-to-table staples are brought straight to consumers in groceries and fresh markets.

 What it Means for the Asia Pacific Market